-Did you know that real estate funds offer many advantages?
-These funds offer real estate investors the opportunity needed to have increased liquidity, diversification, and access to professional management.
+Did you know that real estate investment funds offer many advantages?
+These funds offer real estate investors the opportunity to increase liquidity, diversification, and access to professional management.
 At its core, a real estate fund pools money from investors to mutually fund a real estate investment.
-Typically, these funds are run as an LLC (or other type of entity) and are designed to achieve certain real estate and financial goals.
+Typically, these funds are structured as an LLC (or another entity) and are designed to achieve specific real estate and financial goals.

 What is a Real Estate Investment Fund and How Do Real Estate Funds Work?

-As a mutual investment entity, real estate funds open the doors for investors to invest in various types of properties without applying the same amount of capital that they would as an individual investor.
-By pooling investor money, real estate funds also give investors the opportunity to explore various types of properties.
-For examples, some funds might focus on purchasing large residential properties, while others might be focused on buying commercial properties that can be easily sold.
-While the rules for each real estate fund vary, generally speaking, the funds offer investors the opportunity to more readily liquidate their shares, and thus receive the funds when they need them most.
+As a mutual investment entity, real estate funds open the doors for investors to invest in various types of properties without applying the same amount of capital that they would as individual investors.
+By pooling capital, real estate funds also give investors the opportunity to explore a range of property types.
+For example, some funds might focus on purchasing large residential properties, while others might focus on buying commercial properties that can be sold quickly.
+While rules vary by real estate fund, generally, funds offer investors the ability to liquidate their shares more readily, allowing them to receive the funds when they need them most.

 Benefits of Owning Real Estate Individually vs Investing in a Real Estate Fund

-Owning real estate individually offers several advantages; however, participating in a real estate fund also has its own set of benefits.
+Owning real estate individually offers several advantages; however, participating in a real estate fund also offers distinct benefits.
 From diversification to tax benefits, there are many reasons that you might choose to invest in a real estate fund.

 3 Benefits of Owning Real Estate as an Individual